sheeluofficial/notes/Math/Arithmatics/Arithmatic.md

   - **Example**: 4 × 6 = 6 × 4 = 24

 **Real-Life Application**:
-- **Addition**: When calculating total distance covered, it doesn't matter if you add morning and evening travel distances in any order.
+- **Addition**: When calculating total distance covered, it doesn’t matter if you add morning and evening travel distances in any order.
 - **Multiplication**: If you need to find the area of a rectangle, you can multiply length by width or width by length; the order doesn’t matter.

 ### 2. Associative Property